About Building Blocks Psychology

 Rhianna Wynters is an endorsed Clinical Psychologist (APHRA), a board-approved supervisor through the Psychology Board of Australia, and a member of the APS Clinical College of Psychologists.
 She completed a Bachelor of Psychology (Honours) and a Masters in Psychology (Clinical) with Distinction at the University of Wollongong.

 Rhianna works with children, adolescents, young adults and their families.
 She is passionate about creating an environment where people feel safe and comfortable being their authentic selves by providing gender-affirming and neuro-affirming care.
-She works with a variety of presentations including anxiety, depression, neurodiversity, emotion regulation difficulties, anger, low self-esteem, and self-harm/suicidality.
+As a late identified ADHDer, receiving a diagnosis in adulthood, Rhianna understands the importance of recognising someone's neurotype and brings her lived experience to her work.

 Rhianna provides comprehensive assessments for learning difficulties, behaviour, emotion dysregulation, anxiety and mood disorders, and attention difficulties.
 She provides diagnostic assessments for Autism Spectrum Disorder, ADHD, intellectual disability, and specific learning disorders (e.g. dyslexia) using standardised psychometric tools.
 She has extensive experience in assessment, having previously worked in tertiary developmental assessment and NICU developmental follow-up teams.